SesatGuy/mysticSwap/README.md

 # Notice

-This thing is very basic and unsecure, anyone can access admin page and mess up the orders stuff
+This thing is very basic with basic security.
+Admin data were store in json and encrypt with bcrypt, which is used to login to the page.